 At least one fire extinguisher is required on all Pursuit boats.
-Boats 26' and larger may require two or three fire extinguishers.
 Coast Guard approved fire extinguishers are hand-portable, either B-I or B-II classification and have a specific marine type mounting bracket.
-It is recommended that the extinguishers be mounted in a readily accessible position.
+It is recommended the extinguishers be mounted in a readily accessible position.